ojosproject/docs/teams/url/installing-wsl.md

 # Installing the Windows Subsystem for Linux

-The Ojos Project will primarily be working with Unix-based operating systems.
+The Ojos Project will primarily be working with Unix-like operating systems.
 That is, Linux or macOS.
 We build scripts and other software that will primarily be compatible with these two systems.